digitalbazaar/bedrock-ledger-http/README.md

-# Bedrock Ledger
+# Bedrock Ledger HTTP API

 A [bedrock][] module to control the creation and management of decentralized ledgers via an HTTP API.

 ## Requirements